-Course Credi ts
+Course Credits

 Number Course Title F W S

 DRF 139 Technical Print Interpretation 3

 DFR 213 AutoCAD - Beginning 4

 ART 115 Basic Design 3

 MIC 145 Introduction To Integrated Software or 3

 CS 131 Intro to Computer Info.
-Systems .
-(4)
+Systems (4)

 Technical Options 3

 DFR 214 AutoCAD - Intermediate 4

 ART 116 Basic Design 3

 MTH 65 Mathematics For Applied Sciences or 4

 MTH 95 Intermediate Algebra (5)

 WR 40 English Fundamentals or 3

 WR 121 English Composition (3)

 DRF 185 Computers in Design 3

 DFR 215 AutoCAD - Advanced 4

-DRF 295 Directed Projects 3
+DRF 295 3

-DRF 228 CADD Exam Preparation 2
+DRF 228 2

 DRF 280 Cooperative Work Experience-CADD+ 2

 DRF 281 Cooperative Work Experience Seminar+ 1

 Technical Options:

-3 Credits of hosen from the following list:
+3 Credits of chosen from the following list:

 MIC 178 Using the Internet for Communications 3

 MIC 207 Presentation Software 3

 MIC 250 Computer Graphics 3

 - Minimum Grade C or higher Math courses numbered higher than MTH 95 may be substituted

-- Minimum Grade C or higher
+- \\ Minimum Grade C or higher

 - + Contains human relations components

-Notes:
+Notes.

 To assure that the individual possesses the ability to interact well with co-workers, the program will address the human relations component throughout the program and specifically in conjunction with the Cooperative Work Experience class.
-Students will be prepared to take a national certification exam (to be administered by College staff) thereby demonstrating their competency and proficiencies in CADD.
+Certificate studies prepare students for a national certification exam, thereby demonstrating their competency and proficiencies in CADD.

-Manufacturing Technician Machinist Certificate Program
+Manufacturing Technician Machinist One-Year Certificate Program

 This competency based program will provide an individual with the prerequisite knowledge, skills, work habits and attitude required to perform routine, predictable, proceduralized tasks.
 Manufacturing Technician's (Entry-Level Machinist) tasks involve motor skills and limited theoretical knowledge and are performed under close supervision.
-Course curriculum provides industry standards for an Manufacturing Technician's (Entry-Level Machinist) position.
+Course curriculum provides industry standards for a Manufacturing Technician's (Entry-Level Machinist) position.
 This program is one step on the ladder of skills the trainees may achieve in their quest for a rewarding career.
 People who are creative and enjoy mind-hand challenges will find opportunities for advancement and experience a great sense of pride in workmanship as they ply their trade.